 If a 50 year old or older property in the APE can be associated with one or more thematic, historic contexts with established registration requirements, and the property retains historic integrity, the NRHP evaluation must clearly evaluate the property according to the registration requirement(s); this is regardless of whether a HRS record is produced for the property.
-Sufficient information must be gathered on any 50 year old or older property in the project APE that appears to retain integrity to determine whether the property being evaluated possesses significance on a National, State, or local level.
+Sufficient information must be gathered on any 50 year old or older property in the project APE that appears to retain integrity, and may be affected by the project, to determine whether the property being evaluated possesses significance on a National, State, or local level.
 However, it is not necessary to exhaustively research a property to determine the applicability of all four NRHP Criteria if there is sufficient information to demonstrate that a property is eligible under at least one criterion.